dannyniu/SafeTypes2/docs/prog-manual.md

 can readily compose into useful sequential operations.

-To this end, 4 functions are provided to insert and remove items from the list (with 1 being dis-recommended), and 2 providing helper functionalities.
+To this end, 4 functions are provided to insert and remove items from the list (with 1 being dis-recommended).
+A few others provide helper functionalities.

 The list has a cursor, which is a non-negative integer value no greater than the length of the list.
 The list contains a pointer to the element at the